newguysz/Mooncord/README.md

-# run on ios & android
+# run on Windows & Mobile